-Added tip:Take your designs that one step further by applying a montage effect.
+TIP:Take your designs one step further by applying a montage effect.
 Layer the same image you have used in the background, and increase the transparency.

 Another way you can reduce the noise of a background image is to add an overlay.
 An overlay can be applied in various ways — you can apply a simple black or white overlay with transparency to help your text sit off the page and create some contrast.

 Or you can apply a color overlay, which is an excellent option to incorporate brand colors.
 When choosing your image make sure there is enough tonal nuance to give the background more strength.

 Remember to look at the composition of your background image to find the best area for cropping.
 Make sure your text overlays the image in the right places (in this case, layering over the images makes the type even more impactful) with lighter text over darker areas and vice versa for easy reading.